Sylius/RefundPlugin/UPGRADE-1.3.md

 1. Not passing the `$creditMemoPdfFileGenerator`, the `$creditMemoFileManager` and the `$hasEnabledPdfFileGenerator` to `Sylius\RefundPlugin\CommandHandler\GenerateCreditMemoHandler` constructor is deprecated since 1.3 version and will be prohibited in 2.0.

-1. Not passing the `$creditMemoFileProvider` to `Sylius\RefundPlugin\Sender\CreditMemoEmailSender` constructor is deprecated since 1.3 version and will be prohibited in 2.0.
+1. Not passing the `$creditMemoFileResolver` and the `$creditMemoFilePathResolver` to `Sylius\RefundPlugin\Sender\CreditMemoEmailSender` constructor is deprecated since 1.3 version and will be prohibited in 2.0.

 1. The first argument of `Sylius\RefundPlugin\Action\Admin\DownloadCreditMemoAction` and `Sylius\RefundPlugin\Action\Shop\DownloadCreditMemoAction`
    controllers has been changed: